 The French press, it seems, has an unhealthy obsession with British royalty.
 15 years after Princess Diana died in a car crash in Paris, trying to escape the relentless pursuit of paparazzi, her son, Prince William, and his bride of a year, Kate, now the Duchess of Cambridge, were photographed from a distance by a French paparazzo while vacationing in France a few weeks ago.
 The French magazine, Closer, acquired some grainy pictures of a topless Duchess, and decided against all common sense to publish them.
-An Italian publication owned by the same people who run Closer, plan to run some of those same pictures.
+An Italian publication owned by the same people who run Closer, plans to run some of those same pictures.
 Understandably, the British are very angry, a year removed from a phone hacking scandal involving their own tabloid press, which would explain why the pictures aren't being run in any UK papers.
 Closer's publisher doesn't understand what all the fuss is, proving to be completely clueless.
 Like, that shouldn't be a surprise now, should it?

 Tonight's WWE Night of Champions pay-per-view will mark the first such event in several years not to have Jerry "The King" Lawler at ringside doing commentary.
 Lawler, 62, suffered a heart attack on the air on Monday, this after having competed in an "impromptu" tag team match on Raw.
 Former champion and former commentator John "Bradshaw" Layfield, whose pursuits now include mountain climbing for charity, will sub for Lawler tonight & tomorrow.
 Beyond that point remains a question mark.